gpiat/PubTator-Parsing-Tool/README.md

 # The PubTator Parsing Tool
 A Python package for loading and manipulating PubTator files as Python objects.

+## Installation
+This package is on the Python Package Index.
+You can install it using `pip install pubtatortool`.

 ## Usage
 For basic word tokenization and simple operations
 ```python